Can liver cancer be found early?

 AFP is a protein that is normally present at high levels in the blood of fetuses but goes away shortly after birth.
 When it is found in the blood of adults, it suggests they may have liver cancer or a germ cell tumor of the testicle (in men) or ovary (in women).

 AFP blood tests may be used to look for early tumors in people at high risk for liver cancer.
+This test is often done every 6 to 12 months along with an ultrasound.
 But these tests usually are not used to screen people at average risk for liver cancer because they are not always accurate:

 - Some liver tumors do not make a lot of this protein.